Complexity of Unknotting of Trivial 2-knots: Filling functions.

-Now we plan to use these filling functions similarly to how it had been done in [N2].
-The main idea is that they behave in a similar way to their algebraic counterparts that measure how difficult it is to see that all trivial words in a ``visible" finite presentation of the fundamental group of $X$ are, indeed, trivial (or, more concretely, the maximum over all trivial words of a given length of the minimal area of a van Kampen diagram for the considered word).
-More specifically, we would like to consider complements to $S_n$ in $M(Q_n)$, $\phi_n(S_n)$ in the standard $S^4$ and to establish that 1) the values of $Fl$ for these complements are similarly growing functions of $n$; 2) $Fl$ for the complements of $S_n$ in $M(Q_n)$ is a not reasonably growing function of $n$, as its growth is more or less the same as the growth of the area of van Kampen diagrams required to demonstrate that the groups of these $2$-knots are trivial (see Theorem 2.1); and 3) If knots $\phi_n(S_n)$ in the standard $S^4$ can be untied through $2$-knots of not too high complexity, then the second of these two filling functions is reasonably growing.
-Taken together these three facts establish that the constructed $2$-knots can be untied only through $2$-knots of a very high complexity.
-One technical difficulty that arises here is the following: As the considered complements to $2$-sphere are not compact, it is not clear that the values of $Fl$ for the considered complements are finite.
-More specifically, one can have contractible curves in, say, $M(Q_n)\setminus S_n$ that include many very short arcs that go around $S_n$ in opposite directions.
-Also, the proof of the existence of $Fl$ given above used the existence of $\delta$ such that all closed curves of length $\leq\delta$ are contractible (and even contractible by a length non-increasing homotopy).
-Therefore, we are going to remove not only the $2$-knots but also their open tubular neighborhoods with radii given as the inverse values of a reasonably growing function of $n$.
-More specifically, we proceed as follows.
+Now we plan to use these filling functions similarly to how it was done in \cite{nabutovsky3}.
+The main idea is that they behave in a similar way to their algebraic counterparts that measure how difficult it is to see that all trivial words in a ``visible" finite presentation of the fundamental group of $M$ are, indeed, trivial (or, more concretely, the maximum over all trivial words of a given length of the minimal area of a van Kampen diagram for the considered word).
+More specifically, we would like to introduce $N(S_n)$ defined as the tubular neighbourhood of $S_n$ in $M(Q_n)$ of radius ${1\over 10B(n)}$, where $B(n)$ is a reasonably growing function, and ${1\over B(n)}$ is the common lower bound of $r$ for all $2$-knots in the sequence connecting $S_n$ in $M(Q_n)$ and $\phi_n(S_n)$ in the standard round $S^4$.
+Similarly we define $N(\phi_n(S_n))$ as the open tubular neighbourhood of $\phi_n(S_n)$ in $S^4$ of radius ${1\over 10B(n)}$.
+Then we consider the complements to $N(S_n)$ in $M(Q_n)$, and $\phi_n(N(S_n))$ in the standard $S^4$ and want to establish that: \begin{enumerate} \item If knots $\phi_n$ in the standard $S^4$ can be untied through $2$-knots of a reasonably growing complexity, then $\Fl(S^4\setminus N(\phi_n(S_n)))$ is reasonably growing; \item the values of $\Fl$ for these two $2$-knot complements (in $S^4$ and $M(Q_n)$) are similarly growing functions of $n$; and \item $\Fl$ for the complements of $N(S_n)$ in $M(Q_n)$ is a not reasonably growing function of $n$, as its growth is closely related with the growth of the area of van Kampen diagrams required to demonstrate that the groups of these $2$-knots are trivial (see Theorem \ref{groups}).